-Ling Nan is a no-frills restaurant that knows exactly what it is.
+To this day, Ling Nan is a no-frills restaurant that knows exactly what it is.
 Look at the laminated menus, paper tablecloths and brusque service, and you’ll know too.
-But the food always hits the spot, and the place serves it until 3.30am.
+But the food always hits the spot, and the place serves it until 2am on a weeknight.

 Make sure you order the generous serving of XO pippies.
 They pack a meaty punch and arrive in an aromatic sauce that smacks of fried shrimp alongside some crispy Chinese doughnuts.
 And don’t miss out on the shredded duck pancakes, prawn toast and chicken ribs, either.